rumaf/stun/readme.md

 - `options.socket: dgram.Socket`

 Creates a `StunServer` object of the specified type.
 The `type` argument should be 'udp' at the moment.
 An optional `socket` argument should be instance of `dgram.Socket`.
-If `socket` is not specifed, the `dgram.Socket` will be created with `udp4` type and will bound to the "all interfaces" address on a random port.
+If `socket` is not specified, the `dgram.Socket` will be created with `udp4` type and will bound to the "all interfaces" address on a random port.

 <a name="validate-fingerprint" />

 #### `validateFingerprint(message: StunMessage): bool`

-Check a `FINGERPRINT` attribute if it is specifed.
+Check a `FINGERPRINT` attribute if it is specified.

 <a name="validate-message-integrity" />

 #### `validateMessageIntegrity(message: StunMessage, key: string): bool`

-Check a `MESSAGE_INTEGRITY` attribute if it is specifed.
+Check a `MESSAGE_INTEGRITY` attribute if it is specified.

 ```js
 stunServer.on("bindingResponse", (msg) => {